psanse/Bfilt/bin/readme.txt

 	  0 3 6 8  [4]

-The BCSP is SATISFIABLE, omega:4 is the clique number of the microstructure graph, t_parse is the parsing time, t_preproc is the preprocessing time and t_search is the time spent on the NP-complete search procedure.
+The BCSP is SATISFIABLE, omega:4 is the clique number of the microstructure graph, no values were fixed during preprocessing,  t_parse is the parsing time, t_preproc is the preprocessing time and t_search is the time spent on the NP-complete search procedure.
 Finally, the solution:

 0 3 6 8  [4]

 indicates the vertices that form the 4-clique, each one associated to a layer (variable in the BCSP) in increasing order.
-From the csp.file, given the order of each variable domain: x1 / layer 1: [0]-first value x2 / layer 2: [3]-first value x3 / layer 3: [6]-first value x4 / layer 4: [8]-first value
+From the csp.file, given the order of each variable domain: x1 / layer 1: [0]-first value...x1[1] x2 / layer 2: [3]-first value...x2[1] x3 / layer 3: [6]-first value...x3[5]
+x4 / layer 4: [8]-first value...x4[1]

-The actual values of the variables are not available directly from the graph encoding, and have to be taken from the original BCSP instance in XCSP3 format.
+The actual values of the variables (in brackets) are not available directly from the graph encoding, and have to be taken from the original BCSP instance in XCSP3 format.